-One thing that we at SwanWaters.com have learned is that while survivors may be thousands of miles apart, the strategies used by their emotional abuser are eerily similar.
+One thing that the SwanWaters team has learned is that while survivors may be thousands of miles apart, the strategies used by their emotional abuser are eerily similar.

 There seems very little difference in how the abuse is perpetrated.
 This means that we are pretty confident that the below list of traits and the accompanying examples will help you spot the emotional abuser(s) in your life.